 Benjamin Moore Vanilla Milkshake 2141-70 Coastal Living Room

 Vanilla Milkshake has muted gray tones and an LRV of 80.97.
 It looks cool and refreshing in this coastal living room.

 Photo courtesy of Coastal Living.
 Walls – Vanilla Milkshake

 Classic Gray is a very light shade of warm gray that can also be considered an off white.
 It has an 73.67, and would look nice in any room in the home, especially west facing rooms.

 Walls – Classic Gray

 Benjamin Moore Vale Mist 1494 Paint color in a Bedroom

-A soft silvered sage that evokes tranquility.
+Vale Mist is a soft silvered sage green paint color that evokes tranquility.
 The LRV of this color is 55.94

 Photo by Amanda Webster Design